asiloisad/pulsar-hydrogen-next/README.md

 - Run is no longer trimmed to the cell range.
 - Added new command: `hydrogen-next:open-examples`.
 - Updated inspector workflow.
+- Fixed problem of "busy" stuck.
 - Fixed notebook import command.
+- Added variable explorer for Python.

 ## Alternative keymaps